56 International

 4.0 Play of the Hand

-4.3 A card exposed and placed on table can not be retired and substituted with another card from the same suite unless extenuating circumstances.
-Extenuating circumstance is the accidental slip from the hand before a play is commenced or rather a new lead in play is commenced.
+4.3 A card exposed and placed on table cannot be retired and substituted with another card from the same suite unless extenuating circumstances.
+An Extenuating circumstance is the accidental slip from the hand of a player before a play is commenced or rather a new lead in play is commenced.

 4.4 A deal shall not be abandoned once the play has commenced.
 If the deal sequence is erred unintentionally, it has to be identified prior to the commencement of the play to effect correction.
 However, the total number of deals in the session has to be maintained for uniformity and game control.
 Review of closed tricks will not be permitted after a new lead is in play on the table.

-If a player tables two or more cards end of the play, it is declaration of claim of all remaining tricks.
-If the opposing team challenges this claim, they have an option to simulate the play and establish any possibility of obtaining a single trick using any permutation or combination.
-If that possibility is established, and then all remaining tricks will be claimed end-block by the challenging team.
+4.8 If a player tables two or more cards at one’s turn, it is declaration of claim of all remaining tricks.
+If the opposing team challenges this claim, they have an option to simulate the play and disprove the claim by using any permutation or combination.
+If that possibility is established, all those remaining tricks will be claimed en bloc by the challenging team.
 This however does not affect the status of tricks already won prior to the challenge.

-5.4 The team scoring highest cumulative total points is declared the winner of the session and will be awarded 3 match points in Preliminary round.
+5.4 The team scoring highest cumulative total points is declared the winner of the session and will be awarded 3 match points in the preliminary round(League Round).

-Note: Tournament Rule Committee will be the final authority to decide any dispute and the decision by them is final.
+Note: Tournament Rule Committee will be the final authority to decide any dispute and the decision by it shall be final and binding on all.

 Tie-Breaker.

 R1.
-Total Points - 3 points for winning, 2 points for winning a tie-breaker, 1 point for losing a tie-breaker, 0 point for a straight loss
+Total Match Points - 3 points for winning, 1 point for a tie, and 0 points for a loss.

 R2.
 Total capped (capped at 5) score differences earned in the winning games.